History of antisemitism: Crusades

 The Jewish defenders of Jerusalem retreated to their synagogue to "prepare for death" once the Crusaders had breached the outer walls of the city during the siege of 1099.
-The chronicle of Ibn al-Qalanisi states that the building was set on fire whilst the Jews were still inside.
+The chronicle of Ibn al-Qalanisi states that the building was set on fire while the Jews were still inside.
 The Crusaders were supposedly reported as hoisting up their shields and singing "Christ We Adore Thee!" while they encircled the burning building."
 Following the siege, Jews captured from the Dome of the Rock, along with native Christians, were made to clean the city of the slain.
 Numerous Jews and their holy books (including the Aleppo Codex) were held ransom by Raymond of Toulouse.
 The Karaite Jewish community of Ashkelon (Ascalon) reached out to their coreligionists in Alexandria to first pay for the holy books and then rescued pockets of Jews over several months.
 All that could be ransomed were liberated by the summer of 1100.
 The few who could not be rescued were either converted to Christianity or murdered.

 In the County of Toulouse, in southern France, toleration and favour shown to Jews was one of the main complaints of the Roman Church against the Counts of Toulouse at the beginning of the 13th century.
 Organised and official persecution of the Jews became a normal feature of life in southern France only after the Albigensian Crusade, because it was only then that the Church became powerful enough to insist that measures of discrimination be applied.
 In 1209, stripped to the waist and barefoot, Raymond VI of Toulouse was obliged to swear that he would no longer allow Jews to hold public office.
 In 1229 his son Raymond VII underwent a similar ceremony.
 In 1236, Crusaders attacked the Jewish communities of Anjou and Poitou, killing 3,000 and baptizing 500.
 Two years after the 1240 disputation of Paris, twenty-four wagons piled with hand-written Talmudic manuscripts were burned in the streets.
 Other disputations occurred in Spain, followed by accusations against the Talmud.

+Papal restrictions and the persecution of Jews

+While some popes offered protection to Jews, others implemented restrictive policies and actions that contributed to their marginalization and persecution.
+A key role was played by Pope Innocent III who justified his calls for lay and Church authorities to restrict Jewish "insolence" by claiming God made Jews slaves for rejecting and killing Christ.
+He proclaimed them to be the enemies of Christ, who must be kept in a position of social inferiority and prevented from exercising power over Christians.